Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Hi-BCD: A multimodal dataset for building change detection between height map and optical image

-\textbf{Dataset overview.} As shown in Figure \ref{fig_dataset}, our study area involves three cities in the Netherlands, including Amsterdam, Rotterdam, and Utrecht.
+\textbf{Dataset overview.} As depicted in Figure \ref{fig_dataset}, our study area involves three cities in the Netherlands, including Amsterdam, Rotterdam, and Utrecht.
 The dates of the pre-temporal and post-temporal periods are indicated beneath each city in Figure \ref{fig_dataset}.
 We can observe significant variation in the capture dates of the pre-temporal DSM, which reflects the extensive updating period of high-dimensional data.
-This hinders the application of high-dimensional change detection with dual-temporal 3D data.
-The data volume of a city consists of five hundreds of $1000 \times 1000$ DSM-to-image pairs with a ground sampling distance of 0.25 meter (Figure \ref{fig_dataset_sample}(b)(c)) and the corresponding multi-class 3D and 2D changes (Figure \ref{fig_dataset_sample}(e)(f)).
-The vertical accuracy is about 0.15 meter \cite{cserep2023distributed}.
+This hinders the application of high-dimensional change detection with dual-temporal 3D data. {The DSM data is generated from point clouds using grid sampling and strictly orthogonal projections, whereas the aerial images are ortho-photographs.} {The data volume for each city comprises five hundred of} $1000 \times 1000$ DSM-to-image pairs with a ground sampling distance of 0.25 meter (Figure \ref{fig_dataset_sample}(b)(c)).
+The corresponding multi-class 3D and 2D changes are shown in Figure \ref{fig_dataset_sample}(e)(f).
+The vertical accuracy is about 0.15 meters \cite{cserep2023distributed}.
 For each city tile, 68\%, 24\%, and 8\% are allocated for training, testing, and validation respectively.
 Two types of change including 'newly-built' and 'demolished' are defined in the dataset.
 More details about change objects, pixels, and samples are provided in Table \ref{table-data}.
 Figure \ref{fig_dataset_dist} portrays the cumulative frequency of height for the two types of change.

 {\bf Annatation procedure.} We build the dataset based on AHN\footnote{http://www.ahn.nl/} (Actueel Hoogtebestand Nederland), the nationwide elevation data project in the Netherlands.
-To be specifically, the early-period elevation data are obtained through the rasterization of point clouds from AHN3 (2011-2019), while the aerial images\footnote{https://www.beeldmateriaal.nl/over-beeldmateriaal} with the close date to AHN4 (2020-2022) are used as late period.
+Specifically, the early-period elevation data {is obtained by rasterizing} point clouds from AHN3 (2011-2019), while the aerial images\footnote{https://www.beeldmateriaal.nl/over-beeldmateriaal} with the close date to AHN4 (2020-2022) are used as late period.
 The annotation procedure is as follows: